Papa-Pedro-13/Papa-Pedro-13/README.md

 # 💫 About Me:
-Frontend Developer | SPbPU Information Security Graduate<br>With over two years of hands-on experience in frontend development, I am passionate about creating efficient, scalable, and clean code.
+Frontend Developer | SPbPU Information Security Graduate<br>With over five years of hands-on experience in frontend development, I am passionate about creating efficient, scalable, and clean code.
 My background in Information Security from Peter the Great St. Petersburg Polytechnic University (SPbPU) provides a solid foundation for building secure and reliable applications.

 ## 🌐 Socials: